-Nokia RM-877 shows up at the FCC with AT&T-friendly LTE, may be the EOSAlex Wagner - Deputy Managing Editor, News Desk
+Nokia RM-877 shows up at the FCC with AT&T-friendly LTE, may be the EOSAlex Wagner - Editorial Director of News and Content

 The Nokia EOS and its 41-megapixel camera have been making the usual rumor mill rounds in recent weeks, posing for some "in the wild" photos and even starring in a brief video.
 Today the EOS may have just marked off another item on the pre-release checklist that we see many handsets follow, as a new Nokia device has been spotted in the FCC that could very well be the upcoming PureView smartphone.

 As noted by Engadget, the Nokia RM-877 has been given the green light by the FCC.
 The device's filing reveals that it packs support for LTE bands 2, 4, 5, and 17, the same ones that have been found in past AT&T LTE products.
 There's also pentaband WCDMA/HSPA+, quad-band GSM/EDGE, NFC, Bluetooth and Wi-Fi.

 While there's nothing in the FCC's filing for the RM-877 that specifically says "Hey, this is the Nokia EOS," there are clues that suggest that this is the 41-megapixel monster.
 Along with the aforementioned AT&T LTE connectivity, the device was apparently tested by the FCC with a "camera grip" accessory, which sounds fitting for a camera-focused handset.
 The entry also says that the EOS was tested with a wireless charging cover, which lines up with the two small dots on the back of a leaked EOS shell that would likely be used for wireless charging.
 Finally, the model number "RM-877" that's used in the FCC's report is one that's been attached to the AT&T EOS in previous rumor reports.